Global X AgTech & Food Innovation ETF (NYSEARCA:KROP) Shares Down 2.3%

-Global X AgTech & Food Innovation ETF (NYSEARCA:KROP – Get Rating)’s share price dropped 2.3% on Thursday .
-The stock traded as low as $14.94 and last traded at $14.94.
-Approximately 1,022 shares traded hands during mid-day trading, a decline of 59% from the average daily volume of 2,468 shares.
+Global X AgTech & Food Innovation ETF (NYSEARCA:KROP – Get Rating) shares fell 2.3% during trading on Thursday .
+The company traded as low as $14.94 and last traded at $14.94.
+1,022 shares traded hands during trading, a decline of 59% from the average session volume of 2,468 shares.
 The stock had previously closed at $15.29.

 Global X AgTech & Food Innovation ETF Trading Down 1.1 %